WenjiangDeng/XAEM/README.md

 ## 1. Introduction
-This document shows how to use XAEM to quantify isoform expression for multiple samples from RNA-seq reads.
+This vignette shows how to use XAEM to quantify isoform expression for multiple samples from RNA-seq reads.

 Software requirements for XAEM:

 - R version 3.3.0 or later with installed packages: foreach and doParallel
 - C++11 compliant compiler (g++ >= 4.7)
+- XAEM is currently tested in Linux OS environment
+#### Reference transcriptome:
-- Reference transcriptome: XAEM requires a fasta file of transcript sequences as reference.
+XAEM requires a fasta file of transcript sequences as reference.
 XAEM supports all kinds of reference and annotation for any species.
 In our paper XAEM uses the UCSC hg19 reference.
-You can download the reference of transcripts here: [transcripts.fa.gz](http://fafner.meb.ki.se/biostatwiki/2018_XAEM/transcripts.fa.gz)
+You can download the reference of transcripts here: [transcripts.fa.gz](https://www.meb.ki.se/sites/biostatwiki/wp-content/uploads/sites/4/XAEM_datasources/transcripts.fa.gz)

 #### X matrix (design matrix) :
 X matrix is an essential object for bias correction and isoform quantification (see our paper for more details).
 For users working on human the X matrix can be downloaded here: [X_matrix.RData](https://github.com/WenjiangDeng/XAEM/blob/master/X_matrix.RData).
 For other species the X matrix will be added soon.